Ell: In literature

-Ells are used for measuring the length of rope in J. R. R. Tolkien's The Lord of the Rings.

 In the epic poem Sir Gawain and the Green Knight, the Green Knight's axe-head was an ell (45 inches) wide.

 Ells were also used in the medieval French play The Farce of Master Pathelin to measure the size of the clothing Pierre Pathelin bought.

+Ells are used for measuring the length of rope in J. R. R. Tolkien's The Lord of the Rings.
+Since Sam declares that 30 elles are "about" 18 fathoms (108 feet), he seems to be using the 45-inch English ell, which would work out to 112 feet.

 Halldór Laxness described Örvar-Oddr as twelve Danish ells tall in Independent People, Part II, "Of the World".